-Migration is a central moral issue of our time and its impacts will alter our world throughout this century.
-It affects the lives of millions, unsettles established governments, creates sharply polarizing policy dilemmas and posits far-reaching administrative, economic and political challenges.
+Migration is a central political and moral issue of our time and its impacts will continue to alter our world throughout this century.
+Indeed large scale, irregular human migration should be considered “the new normal”, not an unexpected or one-off “crisis”.
+It affects the lives of millions, unsettles established governments, creates sharply polarizing policy dilemmas and generates far-reaching administrative, economic and political challenges.
 This course will focus on distress migration, including refugee flight and other forms of forced displacement, evaluated through the lens of human rights.
-It will address the multifaceted drivers of this complex phenomenon, including armed conflict, environmental stress and climate change, global inequality, demographic pressures and increasing globalization.
-Migration actors from a range of field sites will contribute; some will attend in person, others will be skyped into the classroom conversation to create a more global classroom discussion and to enhance project based learning.
+It will address the multifaceted drivers of the phenomenon, including the enduring legacies of colonization, armed conflict, environmental stress and climate change, global inequality, demographic pressures and increasing globalization.
+The course will also consider the impact of government responses to the COVID 19 pandemic on forced migrants.
+Migration actors from UN agencies, NGOs and other civil society organizations, and research experts working in a range of field sites will contribute to the class.

 Also offered by the Law School as 2424.